usf-progdata/hw-njie-DP/README.md

 |**Date**|**2021/01/25**|
 |--------|--------------|

-This is template repository for hosting and posting homework assignments for Programming with Data.
+This is template repository for hosting and posting your homework assignments for Programming with Data.

 ## Navigating my repository